 By default, Double-Take will select a target route for transmissions.
 If desired, specify an alternate route on the target that the data will be transmitted through.
 This allows you to select a different route for Double-Take traffic.
 For example, you can separate regular network traffic and Double-Take traffic on a machine with multiple IP addresses.
-You can also select or manually enter a public IP address (which is the public IP address of the server's NAT router) if you are using a NAT environment.
+You can also select or manually enter a public IP address (which is the public IP address of the server's router) if you are using a NAT environment.
+If you enter a public IP addresses, you will see additional fields allowing you to disable the default communication ports and specify other port numbers to use, allowing the target to communicate through a router.
+The Management Service port is used to persist the source share configuration when shares are being protected.
+The Replication Service port is used for data transmission.